ss3sim/ss3sim/README.md

 How ss3sim works
 ----------------

-ss3sim works by converting simulation arguments (e.g., a given natural mortality trajectory) into manipulations of SS configuration files.
+ss3sim works by converting simulation arguments (e.g., a given natural mortality trajectory) into manipulations of SS3 configuration files.
 It takes care of running the operating and estimation models as well as making these manipulations at the appropriate stage in the simulation.

 ss3sim functions are divided into three types:

-1.  `change` and `sample` functions that manipulate SS configuration files.
+1.  `change` and `sample` functions that manipulate SS3 configuration files.
 These manipulations generate an underlying "truth" (operating models) and control our assessment of those models (estimation models).

 2.  `run` functions that conduct simulations.
-These functions generate a folder structure, call manipulation functions, run SS as needed, and save the output.
+These functions generate a folder structure, call manipulation functions, run SS3 as needed, and save the output.

 3.  `get` functions for synthesizing the output.